KF Lepenci: History

 Football in Kaçanik was played late in 1942–43 during the second world war and shortly after the second world war ended the club KF Lepenci was found, and this in 1945.
 KF Lepenci was given the name from the river in Kaçanik, Lepenac.
-In 1955 Lepenci participated in the qualifying competitions of the Pristina Regional League, affiliated and assured membership in the Kosovo football elite, where they also played most of the sporting events.
+In 1955, Lepenci participated in the qualifying competitions of the Pristina Regional League, affiliated and assured membership in the Kosovo football elite, where they also played most of the sporting events.

-In the season 2011–12 of Football Superleague of Kosovo, which is the top football league in the country, Lepenci got promoted and played for the first time in the club history in the league but got relegated to the second league, First Football League of Kosovo at the end of the season.
+In the 2011–12 season of Football Superleague of Kosovo, which is the top football league in the country, Lepenci got promoted and played for the first time in the club history in the league but got relegated to the second league, First Football League of Kosovo at the end of the season.

 It is ranked 28th in the all-time table of the Football Superleague of Kosovo and is one of the oldest, and biggest club in Kosovo.

 Supporters

 Fikshat are the clubs ultras group and was found in 1999.
-As the clubs ultras they are the 12th player and is familiar in all Albanian lands in Kosovo and other places for their atmosphere.
+As the clubs ultras, they are the 12th player and is familiar in all Albanian lands in Kosovo and other places for their atmosphere.
 Flags, drums and other anime are the regular decor for the days when the club plays.
 Fikshat are one of the biggest ultras group in Kosovo.